ksylvan/vpn-server/README.md

 on your control host.

 - Create a recent Ubuntu server, using whatever process you choose.
-I created an Ubuntu 16.10 x64 server in the cloud.
+I created an Ubuntu 17.04 x64 server in the cloud (also tested for 16.10).

 - `make`